eggman79/tagged_ptr/README.md

 # flag_ptr
-single header-only c++ library for simple reading or writing flags on youngest unused bits of pointer
+single header-only c++ library for simple reading or writing flags on the youngest unused bits of pointer.